Robust Safety Filter Synthesis for Quaternion Attitude Dynamics via LMI-Based Ellipsoidal Invariant Sets: Introduction

+Backup CBFs address the invariant set construction challenge by implicitly defining a control invariant set through forward simulation of a fixed backup controller~\cite{chen_backup_2021, singletary_onboard_2022}.
+This approach has been demonstrated on high-speed racing drones for geofencing and extended to systems under bounded disturbances via tube-based formulations~\cite{wijk_disturbance-robust_2024}.
+However, the implicit safe set is evaluated online by numerical integration, which carries a computational cost that grows with the prediction horizon and state dimension.
+More critically, the certified region depends on the chosen backup policy and horizon length, with no closed-form characterization and no systematic procedure for jointly optimizing the backup controller and the invariant set subject to state and input constraints.

-In contrast, \textit{Set-theoretic} approaches directly compute \textit{robust controlled invariant set} (RCI set), geometric regions within which safety can be maintained by appropriate control actions under all admissible disturbances.
-For linear systems, RCI set can be efficiently computed using convex optimization with Linear Matrix Inequality (LMI) constraints \cite{blanchini_set-theoretic_2015}.
-Early work by Usoro and Šiljak \cite{usoro1982ellipsoidal} established fundamental results on computing ellipsoidal invariant sets that maximize disturbance tolerance while satisfying state and input constraints.
-Ellipsoidal sets are especially attractive because they lead to tractable convex programs that scale well with dimension, making high-dimensional invariance computations feasible.
+In contrast, set-theoretic methods directly compute robust controlled invariant (RCI) sets, geometric regions within which safety can be maintained by appropriate control actions under all admissible disturbances~\cite{blanchini_set-theoretic_2015, lygeros2004reachability}.
+For linear systems, ellipsoidal RCI sets can be efficiently computed using Linear Matrix Inequality (LMI) optimization~\cite{boyd_linear_1994}.
+Early work by Usoro et al.~\cite{usoro1982ellipsoidal} established fundamental results on computing ellipsoidal invariant sets that maximize disturbance tolerance while satisfying state and input constraints, later systematized by the invariant ellipsoid technique of Khlebnikov et al.~\cite{khlebnikov_optimization_2011}.
+Invariant sets have since served as terminal safe regions in predictive safety filters~\cite{wabersich_predictive_2021, li_learning_2023} and as motion-planning tools for constrained attitude maneuvering~\cite{danielson2022invariant}.
+However, none of these works synthesize an ellipsoidal RCI set with formal safety guarantees for nonlinear quaternion attitude dynamics.
+The challenge is that the quaternion kinematic nonlinearity breaks the linearity required for standard LMI synthesis, and existing approaches either linearize around an equilibrium, losing the formal guarantee for large rotation angles, or treat the nonlinearity as a norm-bounded uncertainty, introducing conservatism that grows with the rotation envelope.

-These RCI sets have become foundational components in modern safety-critical control architectures: recent developments in safe safety filters \cite{wabersich_predictive_2021,chen_backup_2021} leverage invariant sets as terminal safe regions or backup domains for emergency control, demonstrating the effectiveness of such hybrid designs.

-Once such an invariant set and its associated feedback control law are available, a safety filter can leverage them in real time to ensure constraint satisfaction with minimal computational effort.
-A smooth distance-based blending strategy interpolates between nominal and backup controllers, avoiding discontinuities or chattering behavior typical of switching strategies \cite{singletary_onboard_2022}.